No. 1 Grip in American Alligator Serial No. 002

 - Aside from the sheer beauty of the bag, it is user friendly and quite serviceable.
 There’s plenty of room to carry everything you need for an overnight stay, or it serves well as your personal carry-on-bag for extended trips.
 It opens wide and packs easily.

 - Overall Size 11”H x 19”W x 10.5”D. Shoulder strap with comfort pad adjusts from 36.5” to 44.5”.

 - Appointed with solid brass hardware.
 Features our unique lever-action buckling mechanism and handsome strap arrangement.

 - The hides we use are from alligators raised and trapped in the wild.
 Each hide is intentionally chosen to show the natural character markings such as scars and scratches that are common to alligators raised in the wild.
-The straps on this bag are made from sections of steerhide which also show unique character and are a perfect complement to the bag.
+The straps on this bag are made from sections of American Alligator.

-- Brass oval plate on the front flap may be personalized with three initials.
+- Brass oval plate under the front flap may be personalized with three initials.